anurag-rajawat/hashnode-blogs/clkrubb2d000l09kvg0qv15qf.md

 The entire process from power up to login prompt can take anywhere from a few seconds to a few minutes, depending on the speed of your computer and the operating system you are using.

-That's all about the Linux boot process.
-I hope you found this article informative and helpful.
+That's all for this article on the Linux boot process.
+I hope you found it informative and helpful.
 If you have any feedback, please feel free to share it in the comments below.
 Thank you for reading!

-This is the first part of the [Master Linux](https://anurag-rajawat.hashnode.dev/series/linux-the-practical-way) series, where we will learn about the Linux boot process.
-Stay tuned for more!
+This is the first part of the [Master Linux](https://anurag-rajawat.hashnode.dev/series/linux-the-practical-way) series.
+In the next part, we will learn about the Linux Command Line.
+Stay tuned!